Spin-charge-family theory is offering next step in understanding elementary particles and fields and correspondingly universe: Short presentation of the spin-charge-family theory

-All the rest scalar fields keep masses of the condensate scale and are correspondingly (so far) unobservable in the low energy regime~\footnote{Correspondingly $d=(13+1)$ manifests in $d=(3+1)$ spins and charges as if one would start with $d=(9+1)$ instead of with $d=(13+1)$, since the plane $(5,6)$ and the plane in which the vector $\tau^{4}$ lies, are unobservable at low energies.}.
+All the rest scalar fields keep masses of the scale of the condensate and are correspondingly unobservable in the low energy regime.

-The fourth family to the observed three ones will (sooner or later) be observed at the LHC.
-Its properties are under the consideration~\cite{gn2013}, while the stable of the upper four families is the candidate for the dark matter~\cite{gn}.
+The fourth family to the observed three ones is {\it predicted to be observed} at the LHC.
+Its properties are under consideration~\cite{gn2013,gn2015}.
+The {\it baryons of the stable family of the upper four families offer the explanation for the dark matter}~\cite{gn}.
+The {\it triplet and anti-triplet scalar fields} contribute together with the condensate to the {\it matter/anti-matter asymmetry}~\cite{norma2014MatterAntimatter}.